zarf-dev/zarf/examples/component-scripts/README.md

 ## Before Scripts

 `before` scripts run on `zarf package deploy` and allow a package to execute commands _before_ the component is deployed into the cluster.
-For example if you needed to create a infrastructure resources before a deployment:
+For example, if you needed to create infrastructure resources before a deployment:

 ```
 components: